-2301107 Calculus I 3(3-0-6)
+2301107 Calculus 1 3(3-0-6)

-Limit, continuity, differentiation and integration of real-valued functions of a real variable and their applications; techniques of integration; improper integrals.
+Limit, continuity, differentiation and integration of real variable and their applications; techniques of integration; improper integrals.

-2301108 Calculus II 3(3-0-6) Condition: PRER 2301107
+2301108 Calculus 2 3(3-0-6) CONDITION: PRER 2301107

-Mathematical induction; sequences and series of real numbers; Taylor series expansion and approximation of elementary functions; numerical integration; vectors, lines and planes in three dimensional space; calculus of vector valued functions of one variable; calculus of real valued functions of two variables; introduction to differential equations and their applications.
+Mathematical induction; sequences and series of real numbers; Taylor series expansion and approximation of elementary functions; numerical integration; vectors, lines and planes in three-dimensional space; calculus of vector valued functions of one variable; calculus of real valued functions of two variables; introduction to differential equations and their applications.